Human trafficking in Nicaragua: Prosecution (2010)

-Protection
+Protection (2010)

 The Nicaraguan government made inadequate efforts to protect trafficking victims during the last year, and NGOs and international organizations continued to be the principal providers of services to victims.
 The government provided basic shelter and services to some child trafficking victims, but such assistance was not readily accessible in all parts of the country, and the government reportedly decreased its already limited assistance to these shelters over the past year.
 There were no government-operated shelters for trafficking victims, though NGOs operated shelters for sex trafficking victims.
 Adult trafficking victims were largely unable to access any government-sponsored victim services, although the government provided limited legal, medical and psychological services to some victims.

 During the reporting period, eight Nicaraguan trafficking victims were repatriated from El Salvador and Guatemala; most victims receiving services were reported to be Nicaraguans who had been trafficked abroad.
 The government encouraged victims to participate in trafficking investigations and prosecutions, though most were reluctant to do so due to social stigma and fear of retribution from traffickers, as the government offers no witness protection for victims who serve as prosecution witnesses.
 While the rights of trafficking victims are generally upheld, some victims may not have been identified as victims of human trafficking by authorities.
 The government provided a temporary legal alternative to the removal of foreign victims to countries where they may face hardship or retribution.
 NGOs provided limited training on human trafficking to some law enforcement and immigration officials.
-The Bureau of International Labor Affairs reported in its 2019 report that Nicaragua is making minimal progress against the forms of child labor that are also affected by sexual exploitation and human trafficking.
-For example, there is no specific school age in Nicaragua and the policy to abolish and protect child labor has not yet been fully implemented.

-Prevention
+Prevention (2010)

 The Nicaraguan government's efforts to prevent trafficking remained inadequate.
 The government conducted no anti-trafficking outreach or education campaigns in 2009, although NGOs and international organizations conducted public awareness campaigns with limited government collaboration.
 The government converted a hotline formerly dedicated to human trafficking into a hotline for reporting on the general welfare of children.
 The government's interagency anti-trafficking committee was responsible for coordinating anti-trafficking efforts, but conducted few activities, and NGOs questioned the committee's capability and commitment to combat trafficking.

 Government partnership with NGOs on anti-trafficking activities is reported to be better at the local level.
 Authorities partnered with an NGO in northern Nicaraguan to raise awareness about the commercial sexual exploitation of children; however, the government made limited efforts to combat child sex tourism.
 The government undertook no other initiatives to reduce demand for commercial sexual acts, such as conducting national awareness raising campaigns on child prostitution, and it did not report any efforts to reduce demand for forced labor.